-Today, Apple announced a new feature on iMessage that allows users under the age of 13 to directly report nude photos and videos sent to the company.
+Today, Apple announced a new feature on iMessage that allows users under 13 to report nude photos and videos sent to the company directly.
 Apple will then evaluate and decide on appropriate action, such as blocking the offender's ability to send messages via iMessage or reporting the incident to the authorities.

 Apple has announced new features to protect young users in Australia, coming as Australia later this year requires tech companies operating in the country to report terrorism and child abuse content on their cloud platforms and messaging services to police.

-Previously, in order to protect user privacy, Apple was strongly criticized globally for not voluntarily sharing encrypted message content with the authorities of other countries during the law enforcement process.
-Therefore, Apple's announcement of a new feature and taking responsibility for acting as an intermediary to transfer child abuse content to Australian authorities is a new step for this company.
+Previously, in order to protect users' privacy, Apple was strongly criticized globally for not voluntarily sharing encrypted message content with the authorities of countries during the law enforcement process.
+Therefore, Apple's announcement of a new feature and taking responsibility as an intermediary to transfer child abuse content to Australian authorities is a new step forward for this company.

 Source: https://vov.vn/cong-nghe/tin-cong-nghe/apple-gioi-thieu-tinh-nang-moi-bao-ve-nguoi-su-dung-duoi-13-tuoi-tai-australia-post1130631.vov